vitest-dev/vitest/docs/api/expect.md

 - **Type:** `() => Awaitable<void>`

-  `toBeFalsy` asserts that the value is false, when converted to boolean.
-Useful if you don't care for the value, but just want to know it can be converted to `false`.
+  `toBeFalsy` asserts that the value is false when converted to boolean.
+Useful if you don't care for the value, but just want to know if it can be converted to `false`.

-  For example having this code you don't care for the return value of `stocks.stockFailed` - it may return any falsy value, but the code will still work.
+  For example, having this code you don't care for the return value of `stocks.stockFailed` - it may return any falsy value, but the code will still work.

   ```ts
   import { Stocks } from './stocks'